- Senior Leadership

 Jens introduced quantitative immunopeptidomics to XPRESIDENT® a decade ago.
 Since then, he and his team have continuously extended XPRESIDENT®’s capabilities with cutting-edge methods from computational mass-spectrometry and next-generation sequencing while enabling ongoing data growth through development of supporting front- and back-end database technologies.

 Jens is an inventor on many patents and co-authored publications in the cancer immunology field in prestigious peer-reviewed journals including Nature, Lancet Oncology and Immunological Reviews.
 He studied computer science (Bioinformatics) at the University of Tuebingen, Germany.

-Director Human Resources & Operations
+Senior Director Human Resources & Operations

 Jessica Mosby joined Immatics in September 2017 and is responsible for providing strategic guidance and leadership for all aspects of human resource functions and establishing a vision and direction for the full complement of core human capital programs, policies and services.
 This includes providing leadership and direction in the development of human resources and organizational policies that promote maximum effectiveness in the Immatics’ workforce while supporting the Immatics’ mission.

 Jessica’s professional background of over 25 years includes working in the fields of Biopharmaceuticals, Higher Education, Group Counseling, Jury Consulting, Mediation and Mass Tort Litigation.